cryhot/CS394Rspring22-project/README.md

   ALGO                  algorithm to use
     NStepSarsa          Episodic n-step Semi-gradient Sarsa.
     SarsaLambda         True Online Sarsa(lambda).
-    SAC                 Soft Actor Critic.
-Note that --discrete-actions=0 is required.
 ```

 `--RM=0` corresponds to the Reward Machine: